coralproject/talk/docs/install-microservices.md

 ## Separating Talk into Microservices

-Talk can be run as three separate clusters of servers by enabling/disabling different bits of functionality: webserver, socket server and jobs server.
+Talk can be run in two or more separate clusters of servers by enabling/disabling different bits of functionality: webserver, socket server and jobs server.

 Each microservice would deploy with the same codebase and configuration.